When people become famous, long-lost relatives often come out of the woodwork.

 "It hit me at that moment, walking in that room, getting to know her," Atkins said.
 "She's a wonderful, beautiful lady.
 I realized that the reason I needed to do that did not have anything to do with my parents.
 I'm glad I did that really, really, really for her.
 She's been carrying that around, wondering what happened, and I could tell it was such a relief."

-His birth mother got pregnant at 19.
+His birth mother got pregnant at 19 after what Atkins described as a traumatic first date.
 She hid the pregnancy from her family, and ultimately chose to give Atkins up for adoption instead of having an abortion.
 For privacy reasons, Atkins did not want to reveal her identity.

 "I just wanted to tell her thank you, because she had some other alternatives to end that situation," said Atkins, pausing.
 "I might not be here.
 So you don't want to take it for granted. ...
 She kept saying, 'I'm sorry.'
 I kept saying, 'Thank you.'"